QiWang23/code_practice/README.md

-# This GitHub repository contains a wide range of code examples, including examples written in R, Python, SAS, SQL, and more.
+# This GitHub repository contains various code examples, including examples written in R, Python, SAS, SQL, and more.
 Please feel free to download the example code that suits your needs.